+'''

 run_snp_pipeline.sh -c snppipeline.conf -Q grid -s mySamplesDir myReference.fasta

+'''

-You extra options to the Grid Engine qsub command configuring the can pass by GridEngine_QsubExtraParams parameter in the configuration file.
+You can pass extra options to the Grid Engine qsub command by configuring the GridEngine_QsubExtraParams parameter in the configuration file.
 Among other things, you can control which queue the snp-pipeline will use when executing on an HPC with multiple queues.